 When Ohio native Scott Fry MAT ’11 signed up for Teach for America, a program connecting top-tier graduates from institutions across the country with teaching jobs in struggling schools, his top choice was Chicago.
 He welcomed the challenge of getting through to children whom many have dismissed as underachieving.

-After finishing his master’s degree in teaching at Dominican University, Fry set his sights on an even greater personal challenge – earning a Fulbright Scholarship to teach in South Africa.
+After finishing his Master of Arts in Teaching at Dominican University, Fry set his sights on an even greater personal challenge – earning a Fulbright Scholarship to teach in South Africa.

 “I see a parallel with what I’m doing with my [Chicago] students.
 They’re disenfranchised, they don’t have a lot of resources, and education is one thing that will help them in the future,” Fry says.
 “I felt like I needed to do something after college that had more of an impact.
 I realized that education was a place where I could make my mark and really profoundly influence the lives of students.”

-Fry, who earned his bachelor’s degree in political science and economics from The Ohio State University, will begin his placement in South Africa in January 2012.
-He will be teaching education majors at the University of Witswaterand in Johannesburg and tutoring children in the townships that surround Johannesburg.
+Fry, who earned his bachelor’s degree in political science and economics from The Ohio State University, spent his Fulbright teaching education majors at the University of Witswaterand in Johannesburg and tutoring children in the townships that surround Johannesburg.